rutadandekar/Real-Time-Face-tracker/README.md

 # Real-Time-Face-tracker
-Hardware implementation of the real-time face tracker using Raspberry Pi.
-I have used servo motors on which picam is mounted nad motors move that picam along two axis.
+I implemented a real-time face tracking system using a Raspberry Pi.
+The system employs servo motors to mount and maneuver the Pi camera across two axes.
+This setup enables the camera to dynamically track the face accurately.

 Watch the video to get an idea of real-time face tracker : https://www.youtube.com/watch?v=PwmjaybLJMw

 ## Prerequisites
+#### Hardware
-1. I have implemented on raspberry Pi 3.
+1. Raspberry Pi 3
-2. I have used servo controller chip pca9685.
+2. Servo controller chip pca9685

+#### Software
+1. Python2.x
+2. OpenCv
-3. I have used OpenCv, Adafruit servo motor, GPIO libraries.
+3. Adafruit servo motor library

 ## Getting Started
-To run it type python file_name.py
+To run it type python `file_name.py`

-You can refer OpenCv tutorials for additional information.
+Note : You can refer OpenCv tutorials for additional information.